pankajkarman/pankajkarman.github.io/pages/projects.md

 - [pyvortex](https://github.com/pankajkarman/pyvortex): A python module to calculate [equivalent latitude](https://en.wikipedia.org/wiki/Equivalent_latitude) and edge of a polar vortex using [Nash criteria](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/96JD00066).

-- [water-droplet-freezing](https://github.com/pankajkarman/water-droplet-freezing): MATLAB and python codes for [numerical investigation of freezing of sessile water droplet and subsequent transformation of its shape](https://aapt.scitation.org/doi/abs/10.1119/1.4726201?journalCode=ajp).
+- [Freezing of supercooled water droplet](https://github.com/pankajkarman/droplet): MATLAB and python codes for [numerical investigation of freezing of sessile water droplet and subsequent transformation of its shape](https://www.youtube.com/watch?v=6f4lDtwME34).
 It simulated the evolution of the interaction between all three phases of water droplet after being placed on a supercooled plate.
-The repository will be made open very soon.

 - [Artifical-Intelligence-Projects](https://github.com/pankajkarman/Artifical-Intelligence-Projects): A collection of projects implementing various machine learning methods in python.
 It also contains a project implementing a Question answering model using Dynamic memory network (DMN) based on Stanford Question Answering Dataset (SQuAD) dataset.